qooxdoo/qooxdoo/docs/tutorial/twitter/README.md

 ```

-The following mockup shows you how the application should look like at the end.
+The following mockup shows you how the application should look at the end.

 ![image](identicamockup1.png)